Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

 \end{definition}

-For the measure-theoretic structures which the integration theory in the present work will be reduced to, and were constructed by \cite{szazdefiningnets}, \cite{szaznetintegralconvergence}, \cite{fleischerinterchange}, \cite{fleischersemigroup} in the (Banach or uniform semigroup) topological space-valued case of measures and functions (and products), we use the next construction:
+For the measure-theoretic structures which the integration theory in the present work will be reduced to, and were first defined by \cite{szazdefiningnets} and \cite{szaznetintegralconvergence} in a less general setting, we use the next construction:

 \begin{definition} [Nets For Integration]